Nothing says fun quite like Takeshita Street — one of the busiest and brightest shopping streets in Tokyo.

 Department stores and brands

-Daiso’s Harajuku store has many floors of glorious ¥100-joy.
-There’s an extra range of souvenir items including fans, gifts, and traditional toys — making it a great place to bulk-buy mini-gifts.
+The Harajuku branch of Daiso — everyone’s favourite ¥100 store — has several floors of ¥100-joy.
+There’s an extra range of souvenir items including fans, gifts, and traditional toys, making this a great place to bulk-buy mini-gifts.
 And it’s also worth noting that Daiso’s skincare and make-up are actually pretty good.

 One of the biggest department stores on the street is SoLaDo, which is good for variety (and aircon) and also has impressive sales throughout the year.
 Harajuku Alta has plenty of toys and sweets and Cute Cube follows suit with — you guessed it — cute themed cafes and snacks.